sirthias/swave/docs/src/paradox/usage/further/debugging.md

 @@snip [-]($test/Debugging.scala) { #example }

-As you can see, @ref[logEvent] lets you specify a "marker" string that makes it easy to associate the output of the particular stage with its position in the graph.
+As you can see, @ref[logSignal] lets you specify a "marker" string that makes it easy to associate the output of the particular stage with its position in the graph.

 When we run this stream the following output is produced to the console: